soonick/soonick.github.io/_posts/2020-07-15-introduction-to-aws-simple-workflow-service.md

 Before we start building a workflow, let's learn a little about the components of an SWF:

 - **Workflow**: A set of activities, and some logic that defines how these work together to achieve some objective
 - **Domain**: A workflow lives in a domain.
 A Domain can contain multiple workflows.
-Workflows in different domains can't interact.
+Workflows in different domains can't interact
 - **Execution**: An instance of the workflow with its associated state
 - **Event**: Represents a change on the state of an execution
 - **Starter**: A program, or person that starts and execution